matyasselmeci/hpc-annex/work-order.md

   `<user-name>@annex.osgdev.chtc.io`.
 This should suffice to prevent the job from running anywhere else, but if we can something to exclude it from the default central manager's matchmaking, so much the better.

+  Also tag the job so that `htcondor annex create` has an easier / more reliable time finding the jobs it needs to scan for .sif files.

 TODO: Alter the CM's configuration to require that `AnnexName` is set in all of its ads.
 This will let us write the requirement for the